Alifyz/Android-Certification/homework/lesson-2-activity-state.md

     onSaveInstanceState() is called before the onCreate() method. onSaveInstanceState() is called before the onDestroy() method.

+Correnct Answer: onSaveInstanceState() is called before the onStop() method.

 ## Question 4

 ### Which Activity lifecycle methods are best to use for saving data before the Activity is finished or destroyed?
 Choose one: